‘I am a person with a love for numbers but haven’t graduated with a degree in statistics or maths. Can I learn data science?’

 ‘I am a quantitative problem solver but don’t have a master’s degree.
 Am I eligible to become a data scientist?’

-‘I have good programming knowledge and know a bit of mathematical modelling.
+‘I have good programming knowledge and know a bit of mathematical modeling.
 Can I become a data scientist?’

-These are few of the many questions, that career counsellors at ProjectPro, get asked while counselling professionals on data scientist training.
+These are a few of the many questions, that career counselors at ProjectPro, get asked while counseling professionals on data science careers.
 If you are a recent college graduate with great interest in quantitative/statistical analysis and you do programming occasionally – it is likely that you have come across the phrase – “Data Science is the hottest career of the century” and this has no doubt interested you to get started, on the data science career path.
 Leading data science experts from ProjectPro answer the question- “What are the Prerequisites to learn Data Science?”
 If you are looking to get your foot through the professional data science door, then do read the article completely to decide if data science is the best career move for you.

-Kirk Borne, a data scientist with Booz Allen Hamilton said – “There are many skills under the umbrella of data science, and we should not expect any one single person to be a master of them all.
-So I suggest that you become expert in two or more skill areas, but also have a working knowledge of the others.”
+Kirk Borne, a data scientist with Booz Allen Hamilton said – “There are many skills under the umbrella of data science, and we should not expect anyone single person to be a master of them all.
+So I suggest that you become an expert in two or more skill areas, but also have a working knowledge of the others.”

 CLICK HERE to get 100+ free "ready-to-use" Data Science code snippets created by industry experts

-A master’s or a PhD matters when you are applying for a job but not having a PhD is not going to stop you from becoming a data scientist.
-If you are applying for a data science job at Google, then a master’s or a PhD might be a requirement but other companies will have biases in other directions for hiring a data scientist.
-PhDs matter only if you are applying for a higher level data science position.
-When beginning to learn data science, PhD or a Master’s Degree is not a necessity.
+A master’s or a Ph.D. is definitely a plus when you are applying for a job but not having a Ph.D. is not going to stop you from becoming a data scientist.
+If you are applying for a data science job at Google, then a master’s or a Ph.D. might be a requirement but other companies will have biases in other directions for hiring a data scientist.
+PhDs matter only if you are applying for a higher-level or a senior data science position.
+When beginning to learn data science, Ph.D. or a Master’s Degree is not a necessity.

 Programming is an essential skill to become a data scientist but one need not be a hard-core programmer to learn data science.
-Having familiarity with basic concepts of object oriented programming like C, C++ or Java will ease the process of learning data science programming tools like Python and R. These basic concepts of programming should help a candidate get a long way on the journey to pursue a career in data science as data science is all about writing efficient code to analyse big data and not being a master of programming.
-ProjectPro offers introductory Free Data Science in Python Course where individuals can learn the basics of programming in Python before they begin to learn data science in Python through hands-on projects.
+Having familiarity with basic concepts of object-oriented programming like C, C++ or Java will ease the process of learning data science programming tools like Python and R. These basic concepts of programming should help a candidate get a long way on the journey to pursue a career in data science as data science is all about writing efficient code to analyze big data and not being a master of programming.
+ProjectPro offers introductory sample data science and machine learning code examples where individuals can learn the basics of programming in Python before they begin to learn data science in Python through hands-on projects.

 Machine learning is an integral part of data science but to begin a career in data science it is not necessary to know the machine learning concepts in advance.
 Because, if you already know machine learning then you are halfway through your data science career.
-There are many MOOC providers like Udacity, ProjectPro, Coursera that offer data science courses in Python and R which cover all the required concepts of machine learning.
-However, if you are still keen on learning machine learning concepts then ProjectPro industry experts suggest a few must read books-
+There are many MOOC providers that offer data science courses in Python and R which cover all the required theoretical concepts of machine learning but the best way to learn data science is to work on diverse hands-on projects and get exposure to a broad range of machine learning concepts.
+However, if you are still keen on learning machine learning concepts then ProjectPro industry experts suggest a few must-read books-

 Here’s a simple checklist for you to assess if you have all the pre-requisites to learn data science and become an enterprise data scientist-

 If you have answered YES to all the above, then you can Enrol Now with ProjectPro to learn Data Science.
-However, if you have answered NO to any of the above statements then please do get in touch with career counsellors at ProjectPro by sending an email to firstname.lastname@example.org with your query or let us know in comments below.
+However, if you have answered NO to any of the above statements then please do get in touch with career counselors at ProjectPro for career advice and guidance on the learning path.